 - Warden: Animal Companions skill line – Scorch

 - One-Hand & Shield skill line: Puncture Skill – Pierce Armour (Morph)

 - Destruction Staff skill line: Weakness to Elements (Both Morphs)

-Weapons with the trait Sharpened gives you 1638 (with 1 hander) or 3276 (with 2 handed weapons) more in spell penetration and Armor penetration.
+Weapons with the trait Sharpened give you 1638 (with 1 hander) or 3276 (with 2-handed weapons) more in spell penetration and Armor penetration.